dinhnam2901/image-helper/README.md

 # image-helper
-Single image helper class in PHP for resize the image, getting information of image.
+Single class PHP for image helper.
+Main feature:
+- Resize the image.
+- Getting information of image.

 ## Basic usage
 If you have a image at 'upload/image1.jpg' with: width=1000px, height=1200px.